oskarkaluziak/POMOKA/README.md

-**POMOKA**
+**POMOKA

-User-friendly software to stratify long-term survival in reference to age- and sex-matched common population
+User-friendly software to stratify long-term survival in reference to age- and sex-matched general population **

-**Authors**
+👨‍💻 **Authors**

-Oskar Kałuziak¹, Grzegorz Możdżyński¹, prof. Piotr Formanowicz¹, prof. Bartłomiej Perek²
+**Oskar Kałuziak¹, Grzegorz Możdżyński¹, Prof. Piotr Formanowicz¹, Prof. Bartłomiej Perek² **
 ¹Institute of Computing Science, Poznan University of Technology, Poznań, Poland ²Department of Cardiac Surgery and Transplantology, Poznan University of Medical Sciences, Poznań, Poland

-**How to install packets?**

-pip install PySide6, matplotlib, pyarrow, numpy, xlrd, scipy, statsmodels, lifelines, fpdf, openpyxl

-**How to execute?**
+**🛠️ Installation**

+Make sure you have Python 3.8+ installed.
+Then run: pip install PySide6 matplotlib pyarrow numpy xlrd scipy statsmodels lifelines fpdf openpyxl

+**▶️ Usage**

+To launch the application:
 python pomoka.py

-**How to build .exe?**
+**💻 Build a Windows executable**

-pip install cx_Freeze

-python setup.py build
+Install cx_Freeze and build the executable: pip install cx_Freeze python setup.py build

-build = output folder
+The executable will be available in the build/ directory.

+**📄 License**

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+**💬 Contact**

+For questions or feedback, please contact:
+📧 oskar@kaluziak.pl
+or open an Issue on GitHub.